About Web Indexing

 Digital publications indexing is a wide and varied area spanning ebooks, taxonomies and Web.

 The Web & Electronic Indexing SIG (Special Interest Group) promotes:

 - embedded indexing of Microsoft Word, PDF and Framemaker electronic documents, online help, databases and ezines

-- using appropriate software tools and search engine metadata
+- using appropriate indexing software, ebook readers and search engine metadata

 Its first objective

 is to serve the professional interests of indexers who seek to apply their

-skills in traditional human indexing to the nontraditional Web and electronic medium to include:
+skills in traditional human indexing to the nontraditional ebook, electronic and Web medium to include:

 - the writing of indexes for individual Web sites, intranets, online periodicals, and collections of multiple Web sites;